- 1 shoulder of British lamb, about 1.5kg

 - Season meat and vegetables well.

-- Cook in the oven for about 2 hours, turning the vegetables occasionally - they will soak up the lamb juices and absorb the wonderful lamb juices.
-If you think they are overcooking then spoon the veg into a dish and keep warm.
+- Cook in the oven for about 2 hours, turning the vegetables occasionally; they will soak up the lamb juices and absorb the wonderful lamb juices.
+If you think they are overcooking, spoon the veg into a dish and keep warm.

-- Make the glaze buy placing the apple into a pan with the vinegar and gently cook until you have a dryish pulp.
+- To make the glaze, place the apple into a pan with the vinegar and gently cook until you have a dryish pulp.